EndPointCorp/end-point-blog/2023/05/unix-tools.md

 ### Regular expression's usage in \*NIX tools

-The sed & awk book touched on the “Understanding Regular Expression Syntax” - which means in some way, system administrator might have to use regular expressions in certain cases where large/repetitive tasks is involved.
+The sed & awk book touched on the “Understanding Regular Expression Syntax” - which means in some way, system administrator might have to use regular expressions in certain cases where large/repetitive tasks are involved.
 I do not remember who suggested buying this pair of books which I bought almost twenty years ago, but I am really grateful for the person’s suggestion.

 Previously I just used the `grep` command with `-rw` (for recursive parsing) as well as the `always=color` flag in order to colorize the terminal output.
 I guess the recent `grep` command already has the "color" option by default and I don't have to explicitly call it anymore.